By Steven Meier

 The menisci are discs of cartilage that often have the shape of crescent moons inside the knee, which provide shock absorption for the knee joint.
 These C-shaped cushions of cartilaginous tissue bear a lot of weight and motion stresses from athletic and everyday movement, which can make them vulnerable to tearing or “fraying” if people are not careful.
 The meniscus is well-suited for the job it does, but the forces of movement are so variable that even the most healthy knee and its menisci can tear under everyday conditions.

 Twisting the knee while the foot is planted on the ground can cause the meniscus to tear.
-A blow to the knee, or a forceful impact such as a jump and heavy landing upon the ground can also cause tearing of the meniscus.
+A blow to the knee or a forceful impact such as a jump and heavy landing upon the ground can also cause tearing of the meniscus.
 Kneeling and twisting with weight upon the knees, such as during gardening, cleaning, or other household activities can also damage the meniscus.
 Even getting out of the car hastily, causing your knee to twist, can damage the structures of the knee.

-Types of Meniscus Tears
+Types of Knee Cartilage Tears

 The meniscus can tear in several different ways.
 Orthopedic surgeons classify tears in two ways: (1) how the tear looks and (2) where the tear occurs in the meniscus.